 Ceiling and standing fans are helpful as Air that is moving feels cooler than still air, similar to the wind chill effect in winter.

 An oldie but a goodie.
 Turning lights off lights when they aren’t needed and even using fluorescent or LED lights which produce less heat will help take pressure off your cooling system (and your energy bills!).

 Insulation acts as a barrier between the inside and outside of your home.
 In the summertime, it helps to lock cold air in your home, as opposed to letting it seep through small openings in the walls or ceiling.

 5. Close the curtains and blinds

 The sun’s rays are especially strong during the summer, and they can heat up a room in no time.
-Make it a habit to draw curtains and blinds when no one is at home.
+Install curtains or blinds and make it a habit to draw them when no one is at home and on bright sunny days.
 Your AC will thank you.

 6. Avoid the oven

 Instead of a heat-generating oven, consider cooking in a microwave, throwing some burgers on the barbecue or picking up your favourite takeout.

 Using a leak detector, check for air leakage around the frame and movable joints of your windows and skylights.
 Look for signs of damage such as rot, mould and/or staining and note the condition of the glass and weatherstripping.
 Keep the cool air in and the hot air out by ensuring your windows and skylights are well insulated, sealed and repaired.

 8. Use an exhaust fan and range hood